Is There Such A Thing As 'Good' Stress?

 Medically reviewed by Laura Angers Maddox, NCC, LPC

 We often associate stress with undesirable feelings and negative outcomes.
 However, in the short term, stress can be good for you.
 Stress can help us perform better, defend ourselves from harm, and address life’s challenges.
-However, when stress is not managed, it can negatively affect our mental, emotional, and physical health.
+However, without stress management, it can negatively affect our mental, emotional, and physical health.
 So, when is stress "good" stress?
 And when do we experience too much of it?
-Over the course of this article, we'll examine these questions and also provide several tips for managing stress.
+Over the course of this article, we'll examine the difference between good and bad stress and also provide several tips for managing stress.

 Stress can be healthy when managed well